RichardErkhov/FastFaceSwap/README.md

 # FastFaceSwap
 just a little project for fast face swapping using one picture.
 Now supports multigpu!
 (Almost, check the ending of readme)
 ## join my discord server https://discord.gg/hzrJBGPpgN

+# If you want to use CLIP, occluder etc, please use banana branch (it's in development, has some bugs)

 ## requirements:
 -python 3.10